Data structures and algorithms are essential for any programmer.

 Repeat this procedure will make you learn more effectively.

-These basic algorithms are the ones most commonly used.
-By following the principle of deliberate practice, you should focus on one specific category of algorithm at a time, and try to understand them in order.
+Below basic algorithms are the ones most commonly used.
+By following the principle of deliberate practice, you should focus on one specific category of algorithms at a time, and try to understand them in order.

 sorting, binary search, search, string matching, recursion, hash algorithm, greedy algorithm, divide and conquer algorithm, backtracking algorithm, dynamic programming

-There are harder problems which need tweaking, or that require you to combine several algorithms for a viable solution.
+There are harder problems that need tweaking or require you to combine several algorithms for a viable solution.
+You should try them after mastering the basics.

 Learn by doing